lamhq/tech-notes/devops/aws/5-database/1-rds.md

 The data in the primary copy is synchronously replicated to the standby copy.
 The standby copy is not considered an active database, and does not get queried by applications.

-If there’s an availability issue, such as the primary database losing connectivity, Amazon RDS triggers an automatic failover.
+If there's an availability issue, such as the primary database losing connectivity, Amazon RDS triggers an automatic failover.

 When you create a DB instance, a domain name system (DNS) name is provided.
 AWS uses that DNS name to failover to the standby database.
 In an automatic failover, the standby database is promoted to the primary role and queries are redirected to the new primary database.

 The reason you can select multiple subnets for an Amazon RDS database is because of the Multi-AZ configuration.
-You’ll want to ensure that you have used subnets in different AZs for your primary and standby copies.
+You'll want to ensure that you have used subnets in different AZs for your primary and standby copies.